antihax/goesi/esi/docs/IndustryApi.md

 > []GetCorporationsCorporationIdIndustryJobs200Ok GetCorporationsCorporationIdIndustryJobs(ctx, corporationId, optional)
 List corporation industry jobs

-List industry jobs run by a corporation  ---  This route is cached for up to 300 seconds  --- Requires one of the following EVE corporation role(s): FactoryManager
+List industry jobs run by a corporation  ---  This route is cached for up to 300 seconds  --- Requires one of the following EVE corporation role(s): Factory_Manager

 ### Required Parameters